 She asked how to make teachers aware of this website.
 Because they have a lot of practice tests and lessons, this seems to be a perfect combination in combination with offline GED teaching.
 Yet she has problems with reaching out to teachers.

 Are you the type of person who starts every semester with that little promise to yourself – “I’m going to make this my best semester ever!”
 Do you start the semester strong, get lazy during the middle then cram when it comes time for finals?
+S let’s take a closer look at the reasons for failure of making the grades you desire.

 Maybe you’re the type of person who feels like they do everything right but just can’t seem to make the grades they desire.